eeriespace/eeriespace.github.io/_posts/2020-02-27-play-report-the-egyptian-amulet.md

 pace and representatives from all the Orders that Lana knows of are talking in groups. ``Daily event: representatives Meeting``

-Lana is in a cafe talking to Cecil Lyons, the representative from the Causa Cientiae order that gave her yesterday's mission.
-Keith Head, a friend of Cecil's and also from the order, has joined and starts commenting what Lana should and what she shouldn't have done in yesterday's mission.
+Lana is in a cafe talking to **Cecil Lyons**, the representative from the Causa Cientiae order that gave her yesterday's mission. **Keith Head**, a friend of Cecil's and also from the order, has joined and starts commenting what Lana should and what she shouldn't have done in yesterday's mission.
 He pisses Lana off, but she doesn't comment anything. ``Random encounter: taking offence``